 Will we meet more of Spanish Jackie’s husbands?

-Given the sheer alleged number of them, it seems like a sure bet.
+It’s been confirmed that Leslie Jones is returning to the series, and given the sheer alleged number of husbands her character has, it seems like a sure bet.
 Plus Leslie Jones told TV Insider that she thinks there’s a story in how Jackie got her name: “I think it has something to do with a dude, with one of her ex-husbands or something, because I don’t think she’s Spanish.”